peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 # com.upokecenter.numbers.EContext

-    public final class EContext extends Object
+    public final class EContext extends java.lang.Object

 Contains parameters for controlling the precision, rounding, and exponent range of arbitrary-precision numbers.
-(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.). <p><b>Thread safety:</b> With one exception, instances of this class are immutable and are safe to use among multiple threads.
-The one exception involves the <code>Flags</code> property.
-If the context's <code>HasFlags</code>
+(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.). <p><b>Thread
+ safety: </b> With one exception, instances of this class are immutable and are safe to use among multiple threads.
+The one exception involves the <code>Flags </code> property.
+If the context's
- property (a read-only property) is <code>true</code> , the <code>Flags</code>
+ <code>HasFlags </code> property (a read-only property) is <code>true </code> ,
- property is mutable, thus making the context mutable.
-This class doesn't synchronize access to such mutable contexts, so applications should provide their own synchronization if a context with the
- <code>HasFlags</code> property set to <code>true</code> will be shared among
- multiple threads and at least one of those threads needs to write the
- <code>Flags</code> property (which can happen, for example, by passing the
+ the <code>Flags </code> property is mutable, thus making the context mutable.
+This class doesn't synchronize access to such mutable contexts, so applications should provide their own synchronization if a context with the <code>HasFlags </code> property set to <code>true </code> will be shared among multiple threads and at least one of those threads needs to write the <code>Flags </code> property (which can happen, for example, by passing the context to most methods of <code>EDecimal </code>
- context to most methods of <code>EDecimal</code> such as <code>Add</code>). </p>
+ such as <code>Add </code>). </p>

 ## Fields